Standard contractual clauses

 2. preamble

-2. These provisions are designed to ensure compliance by the Parties with Article 28(3) of the Europe Agreement.
+2. These provisions are designed to ensure the parties’ compliance with Article 28(3) of Regulation (EU) 2016/679 of the European

-Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons in
+Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the

-repealing Directive 95/46/EC (the General Data Protection Regulation).
+repealing Directive 95/46/EC (General Data Protection Regulation).

-data controller in accordance with these Clauses.
+data controller in accordance with these Terms and Conditions.

 4. The provisions take precedence over any similar provisions in other agreements between

-parties.
+the parties.

 5. There are four annexes to these Regulations and the annexes form an integral part of the Regulations.

-the purpose and nature, the type of personal data, the categories of data subjects and the duration of the processing.
+6. Annex A contains details of the processing of personal data, including the purpose and nature of the processing, the type of personal data, the categories of data subjects and the duration of the processing.

 8. Appendix C contains the data controller’s instructions regarding the data processor’s processing of

-and how the data processor and any sub-processors are supervised.
+implement, and how the data processor and any sub-processors are supervised.

 9. Annex D contains provisions for other activities not covered by the Regulations.